 |Extend||Extend the CMS with additional functionality.
 Learn about the CMS architecture and how to include your own PHP code via Middleware.||Pull content from a 3rd party or modify the CMS to show data in a different way on a dashboard.
 Write a dedicated API route for a 3rd party to call.|

 |Creating a Player||Not for the feint of heart, but useful if you have a very specific use case, niche hardware requirement or want to contribute to one of the open source players.||Learn how Players are expected to communicate with the CMS and how they render content.|

 A note on Open Source

-Full disclaimer, we are not lawyers or experts in software law!
-If you have any doubts always speak to a professional.
+Full disclaimer we are not lawyers; if you have any doubts always speak to a professional.